Frequently Asked Questions

 When should I consult a lawyer?

-There is never a better time to get started with your estate plan.
-Young professionals, new families and retired individuals all have need for an estate plan.
-I will help you include the most important elements based on your age, family situation, career and other factors.
+Now is the best time to get started with your estate plan.
+Attorney Jon T. Oden will help you with the available choices that your particular circumstance present, such as your age, family situation, career and other factors.

 Should I go with a trust or a will?